na-na-hi/renget/archive/oaicards.md

 >What should go here?
 Instructions that you want to give to the AI every time.
 Such as: your NSFW prompt, quirks like "use kaomoji", response guides "Write 3 paragraphs, describe sexo in great detail please mistress", "be proactive, take actions, describe consequences of {{user}}'s actions", etc.

 Prompts are just as important as the cards themselves.
 I haven't found my perfect prompts yet, so I don't have much to comment about it.
-I'm still looking for the sauce to make OAI responses as sovlful as cai.

 Since I know people will ask here are my prompts anyway: